Who is Myanmar's Aung San Suu Kyi? | DW | 01.02.2021

 Media from around the world reported rather unanimously that democracy had finally triumphed in Myanmar.

 However, it didn't take long for the jubilation to subside.
-Myanmar is beset by deep ethnic tensions and a hobbled peace process to end ongoing civil conflict.
+Myanmar continues to be beset by deep ethnic tensions and a hobbled peace process to end ongoing civil conflict.

 The army responded with disproportionate force against the Rohingya, a Muslim-minority group from the region.
-More than 700,000 Rohingya fled to Bangladesh.
-Soon reports emerged of burned villages and massacres carried out by Myanmar's military.
+More than 700,000 Rohingya fled to neighboring Bangladesh, and reports soon emerged of burned villages and massacres carried out by Myanmar's military.
 The UN called the events a "textbook case of ethnic cleansing."

 Suu Kyi's belated and restrained comments on the Rohingya turned her into an accomplice of the Tatmadaw for many human rights activists and former supporters, as she refused to directly condemn the actions of the military.

-In December 2019, Aung San Suu Kyi surprised the world again when she personally represented Myanmar before the International Court of Justice (ICJ) to defend the country on genocide charges.
+In December 2019, Suu Kyi surprised the world again when she personally represented Myanmar before the International Court of Justice (ICJ) to defend the country on genocide charges.

-Her appearance before the ICJ, where she denied with a petrified expression that the Tatmadaw had any intention of wiping out the Rohingya in whole or in part, only added to the considerable damage done to her international image.
+Her appearance before the ICJ, where she denied that the Tatmadaw had any intention of wiping out the Rohingya in whole or in part, only added to the considerable damage done to her international image.

 However, in Myanmar, the opposite effect was observed.
 Many people rallied behind "Mother Suu" and the military.
 The former opponents had become allies.

-In November 2020, the NLD and Suu Kyi won a landslide victory in Myanmar's general election.
-The military-backed Union Solidarity and Development Party (USDP), said the election was unfair, which would eventually lead to the collapse of her government in a coup.
+In November 2020, the NLD and Suu Kyi won another landslide victory in Myanmar's general election.
+The military-backed Union Solidarity and Development Party (USDP) objected to the results and demanded a new vote as soon as possible "in order to have an election that is free, fair, unbiased and free from unfair campaigning."
+Nearly three months later, Suu Kyi's government collapsed in a military coup.

-Suu Kyi's time in politics has been full of contradictions, surprising twists, and disappointed expectations.
-It would be fair to say she has had little control over the major events that have shaped her life.
-After Monday's military takeover of Myanmar's government, once again, the role Suu Kyi could play in the future seems to be out of her hands.
+Suu Kyi's time in politics has been full of contradictions, surprising twists and disappointed expectations.
+But it would be fair to say she has had little control over the major events that have shaped her life.
+After Monday's military takeover, once again, the role Suu Kyi could play in the future seems to be out of her hands.